SalasNorman/workshop/README.md

 ## 1. Iris Flower Classification

-This notebook focuses on classifying Iris flowers into different species using traditional machine learning algorithms.
+This notebook demonstrates the classification of Iris flowers using various machine learning models and hyperparameter tuning.
+The models used are:

+- Logistic Regression
+- K-Nearest Neighbors (KNN)
+- Support Vector Machine (SVM)
+- Random Forest
+- XGBoost

 - [Iris Flower Classification (Recommended)](https://colab.research.google.com/github/SalasNorman/workshop/blob/main/iris/iris_classification.ipynb)

 ## 2. Iris Flower Regression (Not Advisable)

-This notebook attempts to apply regression models on the Iris flower dataset.
-It is not generally recommended due to the nature of the dataset (classification task rather than regression).
+This notebook demonstrates the use of regression models applied to the Iris dataset.
+Though regression is not the ideal approach for this classification problem, the following models are implemented with hyperparameter tuning:

+- **Linear Regression**: No hyperparameters for tuning, but cross-validation is performed.
+- **Ridge Regression**
+- **Lasso Regression**
+- **Decision Tree Regression**
+- **Random Forest Regression**

 - [Iris Flower Regression (Not Advisable)](https://colab.research.google.com/github/SalasNorman/workshop/blob/main/iris/iris_regression.ipynb)